Our History

 Our Values

-We strive to provide leadership and innovation in music education, encompassing high standards, best teaching practices and respect for individual differences.
-We seek to be a place where students of all ages and abilities grow through music and have the opportunity to develop their skills and talents to their greatest potential.
+• EXCELLENCE: We strive to provide leadership and innovation in music education, encompassing high standards, best teaching practices, and respect for individual differences.

-Guided by our commitment to inclusiveness, we believe that financial limitations or differing ability should never be a barrier to learning.
-We take our programs into the community as necessary to ensure this.
+• ACCESS: Guided by our commitment to inclusiveness, we believe that financial limitations should never be a barrier to learning.
+We offer scholarship opportunities for youth and adult students.

 5